You-OpenSource/You-Python/README.md

 print(chat)  # {'message': "It's been great!
 How about yours?", 'time': '11', 'error': 'False'}
 ```

-This code imports two classes from the youdotcom library: Init and Chat.
-The Init class is used to set up a webdriver, which is a tool that allows you to automate web browsing tasks.
+This code imports two classes from the youdotcom library: Webdriver and Chat.
+The Webdriver class is used to set up a webdriver, which is a tool that allows you to automate web browsing tasks.
 The Chat class is used to send a message to the YouChat service.

-First, the Init class is instantiated with Init().
+First, the Webdriver class is instantiated with Webdriver().
 The driver attribute of the resulting object is then stored in the driver variable.
 The driver attribute returns a webdriver object that can be used to automate web browsing tasks.

 Next, the send_message method of the Chat class is called with driver and a message as arguments.
 This method sends the specified message to the YouChat service using the webdriver.
 The result of the method call is stored in the chat variable.